 wordpress minify plugins

-Minification is a popular way to optimize your WordPress website.
-There are plenty of WordPress minify plugins to help you do this, but it’s hard to know which ones provide the best results without testing them first – which can get messy.
+Minification is a popular way to optimize a WordPress website.
+There are plenty of WordPress minify plugins that can help you do it, but it’s hard to know which ones provide the best results without testing them first.

-To save you some time and effort, we decided to test a few of our top picks and provide you with the results, so you’ll know which popular minification plugins live up to their reputation.
+To save you some time and effort, I decided to test a few of the popular options out there while documenting the process.
+This way you’ll know whether or not they live up to their reputation (and ultimately, whether to use them).

-In this article, we’ll talk about what minification is and how it can benefit your site.
-Then we’ll compare three of our favorite WordPress minify plugins to help you pick the best one.
+Before we get into the tests, I’m going to briefly explain what minification is and how it can benefit your site.
+Then I’ll compare three of my favorite WordPress minify plugins to help you pick the best one.

 Let’s get started! 🏃

 • Decreasing loading times.
-Most modern websites use multiple scripts and stylesheets, which can combine to result in long loading times (and frustrated visitors).
-Minification can help speed things up.
+Most modern websites use multiple scripts and stylesheets, which, when combined, result in longer loading times (and frustrated visitors).
+By minifying these things, you can help speed things up.

-Minifying your code is unlikely to make a massive difference in your WordPress site’s page load times.
-But it is a small optimization strategy that can cut your page load times by a couple of percentage points, which makes it a worthy tactic to implement.
+One other important point worth mentioning here is that minifying on its own is unlikely to make a massive dent in your WordPress site’s page load times.
+However, it can cut your page load times by a couple of percentage points, which makes it a worthy tactic to implement alongside other strategies.

 1. Autoptimize (Free)